containerd/overlaybd/README.md

 [Accelerated Container Image](https://github.com/alibaba/accelerated-container-image) is an open-source implementation of paper ["DADI: Block-Level Image Service for Agile and Elastic Application Deployment.
 USENIX ATC'20"](https://www.usenix.org/conference/atc20/presentation/li-huiba).
 It is a solution of remote container image by supporting fetching image data on-demand without downloading and unpacking the whole image before a container running.

 At the heart of the acceleration is overlaybd, which provides a merged view of a sequence of block-based layers as an block device.
 This repository is a component of Accelerated Container Image, provides an implementation of overlaybd and as a third-party backing-store of tgt, which is an user space iSCSI target framework.

+The rest of this document will show you how to setup overlaybd.

 ## Setup

-## System Requirements
+### System Requirements

 Overlaybd provides virtual block devices through iSCSI protocol and tgt, so an iSCSI environment is required.